KxSystems/docs-v1/docs/language/logicfunctions.md

 Syntax: `x and y` (binary, atomic)
 Syntax: `x & y` (binary, atomic)

-Returns the minima of the items in its arguments; applies to all data types except symbol.
+Returns the minimum of its arguments; applies to all data types except symbol.
 ```q
 q)1100b and 1010b
 1000b